neacsum/DCRabbit_10/doc/Using JSON for Rabbit Web Interface.md

 The `url_post` function that takes care of parsing the URL encoded data and updating all the variables.
 At this stage the JSON data dictionary is used again to identify what variables have to be updated.
 After this stage the handler function can do whatever needs to be done with the received data and redirect the browser to whatever URL is appropriate.
 In this case we just reload the current page with the updated values.

 ### The trouble with arrays ###
 The URL encoding system has no concept of arrays so we have to come up with a convention for encoding array elements.
-By convention, the name of an array element is “`rray_<index>`.
-For instance (looking at `page2.html`) the elements of `iarr` array are “iarr_0”, “iarr_1”, and so on.
+By convention, the name of an array element is `array_<index>`.
+For instance (looking at `page2.html`) the elements of `iarr` array are `iarr_0`, `iarr_1`, and so on.
 The `url_post` function parses these keys in the URL encoded post and updates the appropriate variables.
 If the variable name contains underscores but doesn’t conform to the `array_<index>` pattern, it is processed like any regular variable (i.e. the whole name is searched in the JSON data dictionary).

 Adding arrays to the parser brought a few extra wrinkles.
 Buffer overflow errors are so common that I felt the best place to handle them was in the parser itself instead of leaving the burden to the user.
-Hence parser checks the received array indices and ignores values above the specified array limits.
+Hence, the parser checks the received array indices and ignores values above the specified array limits.
 Also for strings it checks the size of each element and truncates it to the declared size.

 ## Reworking a standard sample ##
 For our next example, let's take the `HUMIDITY.C` sample (from `samples\tcpip\rabbitweb`) and convert it to use our JSON library.
 The resulting file, `humidity_json.c` can be found in `samples\tcpip\json`.